Tuesday, July 14, 2020, 10 - 3:30

 - How to see the forest rather than the trees

-- How to bring the feeling of sunlight into your forest
+- How to bring the feeling of sunlight into your painting

 - The difference between what we assume and what we see

 We will be painting at several different subjects in a very close physical area.
-We will not be trying for landscape paintings but studies of different groupings of trees and paticularly how to get the colors are the look of the trees.
+We will not be trying for landscape paintings but studies of different groupings of trees and how to get the colors and the look of the trees and forest floor.
 Once you understand how to get attractive greens in our subjects, you can use this lesson any time — adjusting it to the subject and using the same approach to other hues besides green.